zachpino/3dDataForm/week2/svg.md

 </svg>
 ```

-In the same way, elements can be arbitrarily grouped into.
+In the same way, elements can be arbitrarily grouped.

 ```svg
 <svg width='600' height='600'>